 Where Can You Find It

-As I said in the beginning of this post you can now find a few products on the market that contain broccoli seed oil.
+As I said at the beginning of this post you can now find a few products on the market that contain broccoli seed oil.
 However, not all formulations are what I hope they would be, with more natural ingredients and fewer or no chemicals in them.
 If you’re following the Curly Girl Method or are avoiding silicones be sure to look at the ingredients list.
 (Alternatively, you can subscribe and access the free resource library which contains an index of soluble and insoluble silicones and check against your products)

 Broccoli seed oil can be found or used in shampoos, conditioners, styling products, lotions and creams and even sunscreen.
 You can buy it on Amazon or you can head over to SheaButter Cottage.
 This company has a big array of hair oils and other natural ingredients.
 I personally, love checking out their store from time to time because it always has some great products with amazing quality (no wonder it has received a few awards!).
-It was through them that I found out about broccoli oil (they sell it and use in their skin and hair blends) wich made me reach out to the owner and ask for an interview, but you read more about that here.
+It was through them that I found out about broccoli oil (they sell it and use in their skin and hair blends) which made me reach out to the owner and ask for an interview, but you read more about that here.

 Anyway, if you’re one of my subscribers you can still use last week’s discount code to shop at SheaButter Cottage, and don’t worry if you deleted last week’s newsletter, I’ll include the code in the following ones until the code expires.
 They ship worldwide so check them out! (discount has now expired)